 Cook sushi rice by placing in a small saucepan with one and a half times the amount of water.
 Place a lid on, bring to the boil and then simmer (covered) for 20 minutes over a very low flame.
 When cooked, stir in some sushi seasoning if using.

-(*NOTE: I usually cook 1 cup of sushi rice in 1 1/2 cups of water because we always use leftovers.
+(*NOTE: I usually cook 1 cup of sushi rice in 1 1/2 cups of water because we always use leftovers. [update 2014: I have changed the quantities for 1/2 cup because I find I need 1 cup water not 3/4 water.]
 I was using about 3-4 tbsp rice wine vinegar, 1 tbsp sugar and 3/4 tsp of salt as I did here.
 Then I couldn't find rice wine vinegar and had to buy sushi seasoning.
 Now I just pour in 2-4 tbsp, taste and add more if needed.
 Hence these quantities are a bit vague.)

 Once the sushi is cooked, cool to either lukewarm or room temperature.
 I often spread mine on a plate and put it in the freezer.
 (NOTE: the original Food and Wine recipe I used suggested it was fine to use hot rice but I like to cool it down a bit.)